-This rhubarb pudding cake recipe has a delicate sugar crust, and rich custard pudding bottom.
-It's super easy to make using fresh or frozen rhubarb, and can also be made gluten free.
+This rhubarb pudding cake recipe has a delicate sugar crust, and rich pudding bottom.
+It's super easy to make using fresh or frozen rhubarb, and can be made gluten free and dairy free.

 The boys are not huge rhubarb fans, but they love this recipe.
 This is the sort of thing my grandmother would have made.
 I hope you and your family enjoy it, too.